Employees: Doctoral students

 - Information on compensation rules for PhD students

-The salary of a doctoral student is automatically raised on three separate occasions: when 60 (600 SEK), 120 (1100 SEK) and 180 (1100 SEK) higher education credits have been achieved.
-In addition to credits from courses, completed planning and midway reviews provide a certain number of credits in this context.
+The salary of a doctoral student is automatically raised on three separate occasions when a specified number of higher education credits have been obtained: 60 credits (600 SEK), 120 credits (1100 SEK) and 180 credits (1100 SEK).
+In addition to credits obtained from PhD courses, completed plan seminars and mid-seminars provide a certain number of credits in this context.

 Apply for a new salary

-The doctoral student and supervisor(s) make an application to the assistant head of department on the two forms below (certificate for salary increase and application form).
-The supervisor submits the two forms to the assistant head of department.
-After the approval of the assistant head of department, the decision is then reported directly to the human resources coordinator Marie Persson for registration in Primula.
-The formal decision is made by the Department of Political Science.
-The increase can be awarded retrospectively for a maximum of six months.
+The doctoral student and supervisor(s) make an application to the assistant head of department with responsibilities for PhD students on the two forms below (certificate for salary increase and application form).
+The supervisor submits these two forms to the assistant head of department.
+After the approval by the assistant head of department, the HR-administrator registers the change in the salary system Primula.
+The increase can be awarded retroactively for a maximum of six months.

 The first salary increase

-The first salary increase occurs after one year of full-time study (60 credits, 600 SEK), including at least 37.5 credits of courses passed and the successful completion of a planning seminar (worth 22.5 credits).
+The first salary increase occurs after approximately one year of full-time study (60 credits, 600 SEK), including at least 37.5 credits of courses passed and the successful completion of a plan seminar (worth 22.5 credits).

 The second salary increase

-The second salary increase occurs after two years of full-time study (120 credits, 1100 SEK), including at least 52.5 credits of courses passed and the successful completion of a midway review (worth 45 credits).
-In special cases, such as extensive field work, when the required credits from courses and a midway review are not achieved but the supervisor judges that the doctoral student has completed two years of full-time study, the salary increase can be made anyway.
+The second salary increase occurs after two years of full-time study (120 credits, 1100 SEK), including at least 52.5 credits of courses passed and the successful completion of a mid-seminar (worth 45 credits).
+In special cases, such as extensive field work, when the required credits from courses and a mid-seminar are not achieved but the supervisor judges that the doctoral student has completed two years of full-time study, the salary increase can be made anyway.

 The third salary increase